64th Flying Training Wing: Training at Reese Air Force Base

+Wing T-1 Jayhaw (Note: Aircraft is Beech T-1A Jayhawk, serial 90-0400.
+This was the first T-1A delivered to the Air Force.)

 The 64th began specialized undergraduate pilot training in July 1992, using Beech T–1A Jayhawk to prepare students for airlift tanker/transport training and the Northrop T-38 Talon aircraft for students in fighter/bomber track.
 Earlier in 1992, a provisional flying training squadron had been formed and attached to the wing's operations group to develop training techniques and qualify the initial instructors for the new T-1.
 In September the provisional squadron was discontinued and the 52d Flying Training Squadron, one of the wing's T-38 squadrons, took over its T-1s.

 The requirements for new pilots in the Air Force dropped dramatically in the early 1990s.
 After a review, ATC decided to inactivate the 33d Flying Training Squadron, one of the wing's T-37 squadrons, leaving the wing with one squadron flying each of its three trainers.
 With the implementation of Joint Specialized Undergraduate Piot Training in 1993, three naval instructor pilots were assigned to the wing in September, while three of the wing's instructors were assigned to Naval Air Station Corpus Christi in December.
 The first naval aviators to participate in the program began their training the following September.
 In December 1993, the wing began the Introduction to Bomber Fundamentals course, training not only pilots, by also navigators and electronic warfare officers in crew coordination and low level flying procedures.
 The 1995 Base Realignment and Closure Commission announced that Reese would be closed in 1997.
 The wing inactivated on 30 September 1997, the day before Reese Air Force Base closed.